-By implementing a solid onboarding experience and having good UX.
+Implementing a solid onboarding experience and good UX accelerates the user journey.

 "The only thing your user onboarding needs to focus on is helping new users experience what your product enables them to do," says Wes Bush, founder of Product Led.Wes Bush, Founder of Product Led.